sonic-net/DASH/dash-pipeline/README.md

 ![ixia-c setup](../test/third-party/traffic_gen/deployment/ixia-c.drawio.svg)

 ## Cleanup
 This is a summary of most-often used commands, see [README-dash-workflows.md](README-dash-workflows.md) for more details.

 * `CTRL-c` - kill the switch container from within the iteractive terminal
-* `make kill-switch` - kills the switch container from another terminal
-* `make kill-saithrift-server` - kills the switch container from another terminal
-* `make undeploy-ixiac` - kill ixia-c containers
-* `make kill-all` - kill all the running containers above
+* `make kill-all` - kill all the running containers
-* `make network-clean` - delete veth pairs
-* `make p4-clean` - delete P4 artifacts
-* `make sai-clean` - delete SAI artifacts.
-Do this before committing code, see [Here](README-dash-workflows.md#typical-workflow-committing-new-code---ignoring-sai-submodule)
-* `make clean` - does all of the above
+* `make clean` - clean up everything, kill containers

+## More Make Targets
+See [README-dash-workflows.md](README-dash-workflows.md) for build workflows and Make targets.
+There are many fine-grained Make targets to control your development workflow.
 # Installing Prequisites
 ## Install git
 ```
 sudo apt install -y git